About SIAA

 Leadership

-The SIAA is run by a Chief Executive Officer, Mr James Brown.
+SIAA is run by CEO Dan Lloyd.
 The CEO reports direct to a Board of seven Directors, who are elected by financial members of the SIAA for a term of 2 years, with half of the positions of the Board declared open annually.

 READ BIO